Have you developed agoraphobia?

 If you feel you’re suffering all alone with this condition, please know that you’re not the only one.

-Some people feel ashamed about their feelings, because they don’t feel safe or in control and find it hard to function outside the house.
+Some people feel ashamed about their feelings because they don’t feel safe or in control and find it hard to function outside the house.
 This gets worse the longer they stay in.
 Some of this anxiety can be related to past trauma and can easily be addressed through therapy.

 Agoraphobia is a painfully bewildering condition that can affect your interpersonal relationships.

 If you are not good at making friends, you might even make false self-judgements, thinking that you’re freaking other people out, or that you are being deceptive, bad or just different.
-You might withdraw from people, sheltering yourself, or staying at home way more often than normal.
+You might withdraw from people, sheltering yourself, or staying home more often than normal.

-“There's the rebound effect where I crave human connection, but it's pretty hard for everyone one else when I've been so diligent in avoiding everyone during those ‘storms’.
-It's rough because no one understands, but how can I expect them to when I myself realise how crazy it is!”
+“There's the rebound effect where I crave human connection, but it's pretty hard for everyone else when I've been so diligent in avoiding everyone during those ‘storms’.
+It's rough because no one understands, but how can I expect them to when I realise how crazy it is!”

-Psychotherapy for agoraphobia
+Treatment for agoraphobia

 Medication